Ergodic SDEs on submanifolds and related numerical sampling schemes: SDEs of ergodic diffusion processes on

 on $\Sigma$, which implies $d\xi_\alpha(Y_s) = 0$, $\forall s \ge 0$.
 Since $Y_0 \in \Sigma$, we conclude that $\xi_\alpha(Y_s) = \xi_\alpha(Y_0) = 0$ a.s. $s \ge 0$, for $1 \le \alpha \le k$, and therefore $Y_s \in \Sigma$ for $s \ge 0$, almost surely.

-Using the expression (\ref{l-prop-1}) of $\mathcal{L}$ and the integration by parts formula (\ref{integrate-by-part-sigma}), it is easy to see that $\mu$ is an invariant measure of the dynamics (\ref{sde-mu}).
+Using the expression (\ref{l-prop-1}) of $\mathcal{L}$ and the integration by parts formula (\ref{integrate-by-part-sigma}) in Appendix~\ref{app-sec-manifold}, it is easy to see that $\mu$ is an invariant measure of the dynamics (\ref{sde-mu}).
 The uniqueness is implied by the exponential convergence result established in \cite[Remark 1.1 and Corollary 1.5]{STURM2005}, since we assume Bakry-Emery condition is satisfied. \end{proof}

-Until now, we have considered the level set $\Sigma$ as a submanifold of $\mathcal{M}=(\mathbb{R}^d, g)$ and introduced the surface measure $\nu_g$ for technical reasons.
+In the above, we have considered the level set $\Sigma$ as a submanifold of $\mathcal{M}=(\mathbb{R}^d, g)$.
 In applications, on the other hand, it is natural to view $\Sigma$ as a submanifold of the standard Euclidean space $\mathbb{R}^d$, with the surface measure $\nu$ on $\Sigma$ that is induced from the Euclidean metric on $\mathbb{R}^d$.
-In particular, as already mentioned in the Introduction, the following two probability measures
+As already mentioned in the Introduction, the following two probability measures

 where $Z$ denotes possibly different normalization constants, are often interesting and arise in many situations~\cite{blue-moon,projection_diffusion,effective_dynamics,effective_dyn_2017}.
+In particular, $\mu_1$ has a probabilistic interpretation and often appears in the study of free energy calculation and model reduction of stochastic dynamics~\cite{lelievre2010free,effective_dynamics}.
 In order to construct processes which sample $\mu_1$ or $\mu_2$, we need to figure out the relations between the two surface measures $\nu_g$ and $\nu$ on $\Sigma$. \begin{lemma} Let $\nu_g$, $\nu$ be the surface measures on $\Sigma$ induced from the metric $g=a^{-1}$ and the Euclidean metric on $\mathbb{R}^d$, respectively.
 We have

 \end{lemma} \begin{proof} Let $x \in \Sigma$ and $\bm{v}_1, \bm{v}_2, \cdots, \bm{v}_{d-k}$ be a basis of $T_x\Sigma$.
 Assume that $\bm{v}_i = c_{ij} \bm{e}_j$, where $c = (c_{ij})$ is a $(d-k) \times d$ matrix whose rank is $d-k$.
 Using the fact $\langle \bm{v}_i, \mbox{grad}^{\mathcal{M}}\xi_\alpha\rangle_g = 0$ for $1\le i \le d-k$, $1 \le \alpha\le k$, we can deduce that $c\,\nabla\xi = 0$.
 Calculating the surface measures $\nu_g$ and $\nu$ under this basis, we obtain